disk91/WioLoRaWANFieldTester/doc/SETUP.md

 ## Setup on Helium console (`only DiY version`)

-If you want to use the device with Helium network, you need to declare it in the Helium console.
+If you want to use the device with Helium network, you need to declare it in the [Helium console](https://console.helium-iot.eu).
 - Follow the [Helium configuration](ConfigureHelium.md) page details

 ## Additionally you can setup Cargo (Optional) (`only DiY version`)

 Cargo is a Tracking platform offered by Helium where you can connect your device and follow it on a map in real time.
 If you want to configure cargo with the WioLoRaWANFieldTester follow the [Cargo configuration](ConfigureCargo.md)

+## Setup on TTN console (for non Helium Users)

+If you want to use the device with TheThingsNetwork, you need to declare it in the [TTN console](https://console.cloud.thethings.network/).
+- Follow the [TTN configuration](ConfigureTTN.md) page details.

 ## Setup LoRaWan Credentials in the device (`only DiY version`)